-1. Visit the "Tax Deferred Annuity" page at https://hr.vcu.edu/benefits/all-benefits/tax-deferred-annuity-and-roth-403b-program/
+1. Visit the "Tax Deferred Annuity" page from the benefits menu at https://hr.vcu.edu/benefits/all-benefits/tax-deferred-annuity-and-roth-403b-program/.

 If you are eligible for a cash match, VCU will apply it automatically.
 If not, your cash match account will have a zero balance until you are eligible for a cash match.